 Another factor that aggravates source identification in mobile monitoring contexts is the nature of mobile monitoring data themselves.
-If a mobile monitoring campaign were conducted focusing largely on residential areas with brief excursionsonto busier thoroughfares, performing PCA or other dimension reduction techniques to describe patterns in the data would likely return results that are weighted towards data in which source influences are largely negligible.
-This type of analysis could generate solutions in which there is a demarcation between the majority of points with little source influence and a smaller subset of source-influenced points elevated in all pollutants, which may not be compelling if one’s objective is to determine the specific sources affecting the measurements.
+If a mobile monitoring campaign were conducted focusing largely on residential areas with brief excursions into traffic congested areas, such as highways, performing PCA or other dimension reduction techniques to describe patterns in the entire dataset would likely return results that are weighted towards residential areas with negligible source influences.
+This type of analysis generates solutions in which there is a demarcation between a majority of points with little source influence and a smaller subset of source-influenced points elevated in all pollutants, which is not compelling if one’s objective is to determine the specific sources affecting the measurements.